Discover guided walking tours through the picturesque White Peak region, offering stunning scenery and local insights.

 The White Peak, a gentler and more verdant face of the Peak District National Park, beckons with its distinctive limestone dales, rolling pastureland, and ancient dry-stone walls.
 Unlike the rugged gritstone edges of the Dark Peak, the White Peak offers a landscape of soft contours, dotted with picturesque villages and steeped in rural history.
 It's a walker's paradise, where trails meander through quiet valleys, past babbling brooks, and over exposed ridges that provide breathtaking panoramic views.
 For those seeking an authentic taste of the English countryside, guided walks in this area are an ideal way to connect with the natural beauty and heritage that define this cherished national park.
 These meticulously crafted tours go beyond simply following a path; they offer a chance to delve into the stories etched into the landscape.
 Expert local guides illuminate the geology that shaped these unique valleys, the agricultural practices that maintain the pastoral scenes, and the rich history of human habitation, from Roman roads to medieval farming systems.
 Whether you're a seasoned hiker looking to cover more ground with expert navigation or a leisurely stroller keen to absorb the atmosphere and learn from knowledgeable companions, White Peak countryside walks provide an enriching and accessible exploration of one of England’s most beloved natural treasures.

-Discover our top picks for white peak countryside walks in Peak District National Park
+Looking to book?
+View all available white peak countryside walks in Peak District National Park with live pricing and instant confirmation.

 Experience the soft, rolling hills, limestone dales, and patchwork fields that make the White Peak so distinctive.